scrose/pylc/README.md

 Training data used to generate the pretrained segmentation models is comprised of high-resolution historic (grayscale) photographs, and repeat (colour) images from the MLP collection.
 Land cover segmentation maps, manually created by MLP researchers, were used as ground truth labels.
 These datasets are publicly available and released through the [Creative Commons Attribution-Non Commercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/legalcode).

 Segmentation masks used in the two training datasets (DST.A and DST.B) conform to different land cover classification schemas, as shown below.
-The categories are defined in the `settings.json` configuration file.
+The categories are defined in schema files `schema_a.json` and `schema_b.json`, that correspond to DST.A and DST.B respectively.

 ### DST.A - [(Repository - 2.1 GB)](https://zenodo.org/record/12590)